decembermoonn/canvasAPI-charts/readme.md

 ```

 <i>Project follows semantic versioning and conventional commits.
-Branch are split in master and production.
+Branch are split in master and development.
-Changes are made on production and merged into master.</i>
+Changes are made on development and may be merged into master.</i>